 Frequently Asked Questions About Changing Careers in Australia

-In most cases, no. University is only genuinely necessary for regulated professions such as medicine, law, nursing, and pharmacy.
-For the majority of career change destinations including technology, digital marketing, project management, and data analytics, TAFE qualifications, professional certifications, and demonstrated portfolio work carry equal or greater weight with Australian employers than a general university degree.
+In most cases, no. University is only necessary for regulated professions such as medicine, law, and nursing.
+Certifications and portfolio work carry equal or greater weight in most other fields.